Activate Your ONFI Savings Right Now!

 - ONFI oral suspension should be kept in its original bottle in an upright position and used within 90 days of first opening the bottle.
 After 90 days, safely throw away any unused ONFI oral suspension.

-Please see the ONFI Medication Guide; full Prescribing Information, including Boxed Warning for risks from concomitant use with opioids; and Instructions for Use available at ONFI.com, for more information.
+For more information, please see the full Prescribing Information, including Boxed Warning for risks from concomitant use with opioids; abuse, misuse, and addiction; and dependence and withdrawal reactions, the ONFI Medication Guide, and Instructions For Use available at ONFI.com.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.